NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 [See The First and the Last](#the-first-and-the-last).

+## Isaiah 48:16

+> Draw near to me, hear this: from the beginning I [Jehovah] have not spoken in secret, from the time it came to be I have been there.
+And now Jehovah has sent me, and his Spirit.

+In the surrounding verses, Jehovah God is speaking.
+However in verse 16 Jehovah suddenly says **Jehovah has sent me, and his Spirit.** So Jehovah sent Jehovah and the Spirit of Jehovah.
+There are three characters here, one Jehovah who sends, one Jehovah who is sent and the Spirit of Jehovah who is also sent.
+These are the three persons of God, the Father who sends, the Son who is sent, and the Holy Spirit who also goes out from God.

 ## Jeremiah 17:10

 > “I the LORD search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.”